Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## DataModelID

-A String identifier of a data model that defines both a specific format (e.g., JSON, XML) and its associated semantics.
+A **String** identifier of a data model that defines both a specific format (e.g., JSON, XML) and its associated semantics.
 A name has to start with a letter and must follow the camelCase naming convention.
-The identifier maximum length is 63 characters.
+The identifier's maximum length is 63 characters.

 ## DataModelTranslationTaskID